Organisation

 Vision

-SRUTI and its fellows believe that directional social change and sustainable economic development can be achieved by empowering oppressed & vulnerable communities.
-By equipping people at the grassroots to build and access a society based on the values of justice and equity, a life of fulfilment, dignity and respect can be achieved for all.
+SRUTI and its fellows believe that directional social change and sustainable economic development can be achieved by enabling vulnerable communities to participate in and shape their own futures.
+By strengthening the capacities of people at the grassroots to shape and access a society based on the values of justice and equity, a life of fulfilment, dignity and respect can be achieved for all.